The 2020 small business tax changes you need to know about

 Make the most of the small business tax changes

 Despite the changes to income-splitting, there is still plenty of small business tax relief to enjoy.
-Talk to your accountant about how you can take advantage of new rules for writing off equipment and capital investments, as well as adapting to new income splitting rules.
+Talk to your accountant about how you can take advantage of new rules for writing off equipment and capital investments, as well as adapting to changes in income splitting rules and CPP contributions.

 Stay on top of your tax deadlines and make sure you take full advantage of new small business tax changes.
 These changes are designed to help small businesses invest in themselves, hire new employees and make major capital purchases sooner.